pbogdan/nvs/README.md

 ```

 will produce an HTML report in the current directory.
 Alternatively the `--markdown` switch produces a format more suitable for usage in GitHub issues.

+## Known issues

+- semantics of `-` version selector is unclear, commonly the selector has either a form of an exact version number such as `2.2.1` or `*` with the wildcard semantics.
+I wasn't able to find an explanation of what `-` means in this context.
+- there might be mismatches in product names and package names in packages.
+For example nixpkgs `vlc` package is present in NVD as `vlc_media_player`.
+I don't see a way of handling this automatically.
+One possible solution would be to create a manually created alias database.
+- from package updates perspective it would nice to know what version bump is needed to make the package CVE clean.
+For example a bump from `2.2.5` to `2.2.6` may clear particular CVE but introduce other(s) that's been addressed in `2.2.7`